-De cember 31, 2021 December 31, 2020
+Dec ember 31, 2022 December 31, 2021

-Associates \$ - 2,686

-Other related parties-Sanyang Educational Foundation (Note) 138,683 250,000
+Other related parties-Sanyang Educational Foundation \$ 148,683 138,683

-Other related parties 8 45
+Other related parties 177 8

-\$ 138,691 252,731
+\$ 148,860 138,691

-Note: In accordance with the Board resolution, the Group had decided to donate \$250,000 thousand to the Sanyang Educational Foundation for the purpose of education promotion and social welfare contribution, and the donation was recognized as "Administrative Expenses" in 2020.
+Note: In accordance with the Board resolution as of November 10,2022, the Group had decided to donate \$100,000 thousand to the Sanyang Educational Foundation for the purpose of education promotion and social welfare contribution, and the donation was recognized as "Administrative Expenses" in 2022.

-5) Other
+5) Others

-The Group was involved in the Phase II Land Readjustment Project, in Guang-Pu, East District, Hsinchu City.
-Please refer to note 6(e) for transactions with related parties in accordance with the Readjusting Rules.
+A.The Group was involved in the Phase II Land Readjustment Project, in Guang-Pu, East District, Hsinchu City.
+Please refer to Note 6(e) for transactions with related parties in accordance with the Readjusting Rules.
 The area of public facilities allocated and the burden ratio of relevant expenditures were determined according to the calculation approved by the Hsinchu City Government, which was sames as other landowners.